two-torial/two-torial/docs/games/chunithmsunplus/setup.md

 <img src="/img/chunithmsunplus/replace.png">

 !!! tip ""
-	Next we need to replace the protected executables with copys that will run on a regular PC.
+	Next we need to replace the protected executables with copies that will run on a regular PC.
 	Obtain unpacked copies of `chusanApp.exe` and `amdaemon.exe`.
 If these weren't provided with your data, join the [Discord](https://discord.gg/cZRUmEPK78) for assistance.
 	Copy `chusanApp.exe` and `amdaemon.exe` to the `App\bin\` folder of your game data.
 When asked, overwrite the existing files.